fedhere/PUI2018_fb55/HW1_fb55/HW1_2_instructions.md

 Environmental variables define values that are known by any application/software in your environment (including python, editors, etc).
 Think about them as a shortcut that everyone knows.

+To access your terminal on a mac you can use command space and type terminal

+To access your terminal on the docker follow Mr. Sharma's instructions

+To access your terminal on the ADRF follow these instructions http://cusp.adrf.cloud/terminal

 **Set up your environment:**

 1. create a directory on your computer or on your workspace on CUSP compute called PUI2018.